 As you know, Gmail Delegation allows users to share an entire inbox, which they thought might be useful and convenient.
 It is…but up to some extent.
 Think about it; it’s very convenient to have your assistant receiving all of your emails, right?
 Wrong…or at least not at all times.

-For some managers, there may be an inconvenient on sharing the whole Gmail inbox with their assistants or secretaries.
+For some managers, there may be an inconvenience in sharing the whole Gmail inbox with their assistants or secretaries.
 If you revise Gmail Delegation settings, you will not find an option to overcome this issue.
 You can’t select which emails are up for sharing and which are not.
 Think about the director of a company’s department that handles several projects at the time.
 Now imagine there’s a rather sensitive matter on a particular topic, that you do not wish to share with your assistant.
 Gmail delegation is not the option here, that’s of course if you haven’t optimized your Gmail Delegation yet.

 Only able to share emails within the same domain